Accelerated MSN Programs

 - University of South Carolina

 How much does the program cost?

 Tuition is typically around $1,000 per credit hour, which translates to $60,000 per year (for full-time students).
 Depending on the school you’ve chosen and the length of the program, some prices for accelerated MSN tracks are upward of $90,000 in total.
-You will also be required to have health insurance (around $6,000) and pay for additional academic expenses (lab equipment, books, white shoes, stethoscopes, learning material).
-Remember that you have financial aid available – grants, scholarships, student loans and work-study to name a few.
+You will be required to have health insurance (around $6,000) and pay for additional academic expenses (lab equipment, books, white shoes, stethoscopes, learning material).
+Remember that financial aid is available – grants, scholarships, student loans and work-study to name a few.

 What about accreditation?